s-boardman/md-cv/index.md

 ## Currently

 I am in my final year of the NHS Scientist Training Programme, specialising in Bioinformatics (Genomics).
 In my day-to-day role I run and develop diagnostic pipelines for processing patient samples within the Genomic Diagnostics Laboratory.
-I develop in Python and Perl, collaborating with other bioinformaticians and geneticists to continuously improve patient care provided by the department.
+I develop in Python and Perl working in collaboration with other clinical bioinformaticians to create and maintain scientific software for clinical use.
+A key part of my job is communicating results to genetics clinical scientists and working in multi-disciplinary teams to design and implement new tests to improve the services available to patients.

 My main project is the design and validation of a pipeline for copy number variation detection using low level whole genome sequencing.

+I also work with academic collaborators on bespoke research projects.
+This demands a heuristic and well documented approach is required to deliver reliable reproducible results at forefront of translational genomics.

 ## Employment